 That's why he crosses the aisle and makes deals with Democrats.

-Uh so these two occasions, New York Times writing about it today.
+So these two occasions, New York Times writing about it today, I guess McCain is aware.

-Uh once the Democrats have their nominee and so forth.
+Once the Democrats have their nominee and so forth, this is just a little, little bitty tidbit of.

-This is this is uh this is just a little heads up about what's coming Senator McCain's way once the Democrats iron out their stuff and Operation Chaos uh has come to a conclusion.
+This is just a little heads up about what's coming Senator McCain's way once the Democrats iron out their stuff and Operation Chaos has come to a conclusion.

 But it's still all of this stuns me.